 I'm new to the club how do I get involved?

 We are an inclusive club and welcome all ability of cyclist.
+Before you join the club ride, please take time to read our group riding etiquette booklet.
 Any person who wishes to join the club ride but hasn’t experience of cycling with a club must come along to one of our non-members’ introductory rides.
 These are held on the 1st Saturday of the month, 9.30 am at the Leisure Centre and pre-registration is required.
 Non-members can take part in one ride.
 If they wish to take part in subsequent rides then they must be club members.
 First-time riders are covered by British Cycling’s club insurance.
 Repeat non-member riders are not covered by club insurance and may be held personally liable for any injury or damage they may cause.
 Once you’ve joined the club you will be entitled to take part in all future club events until your membership runs out.
 You can take out a membership subscription for Kendal Cycle Club using our online system.
 To join, fill in the online membership form, and pay your subscription by using the secure online card payment service.
 Membership is £15.00, £8.50 for under-18 and £30.00 for families.